wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==
+= 2.4.1 - Released on 13 May 2022 =
+* New: Add new price type [Variable pricing type]
+* New: Minor Bug Fixes

 = 2.4.0 - Released on 14 April 2022 =
-* New : Some substantial changes across different areas of the plugin.
+* New:  Some substantial changes across different areas of the plugin.
-* New : Minor Bug Fixes
+* New: Minor Bug Fixes

 = 2.3.3 - Released on 22  March 2022 =
-* New :  Compatibility with latest WC 6.3.1 and WP 5.9.2
+* New:  Compatibility with latest WC 6.3.1 and WP 5.9.2
-* New : Fix update issue
+* New: Fix update issue

 = 2.3.2 - Released on 17  March 2022 =
-* New :  Some substantial changes across different areas of the plugin.
+* New:  Some substantial changes across different areas of the plugin.
-* New : Minor Bug Fixes
+* New: Minor Bug Fixes
-* New : Compatible with latest WP and WC
+* New: Compatible with latest WP and WC

 = 2.3.1 - Released on 03 February 2022 =
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-giftcards-official&utm_medium=giftcards-org-page&utm_campaign=official)